ecmwf/odc/rust/crates/odc-sys/README.md

 Low-level Rust bindings to ECMWF's [odc](https://github.com/ecmwf/odc) (ODB-2 encoder/decoder) C++ library.

-This crate provides raw FFI bindings using [cxx](https://cxx.rs/).
-For a safe, ergonomic API, use the higher-level `odc` crate (planned).
+This crate provides raw FFI bindings using [cxx](https://cxx.rs/) and is not intended for direct use.
+For a safe, ergonomic API, use the higher-level `odc` crate.

 ## Features